ASH1L: Function

 The ASH1L protein is localized to intranuclear speckles and tight junctions, where it was hypothesized to function in adhesion-mediated signaling.
-ChIP analysis demonstrated that ASH1L binds to the 5’-transcribed region of actively transcribed genes.
-The chromatin occupancy of ASH1L mirrors that of the TrxG-related H3K4-HMTase MLL1, however ASH1L’s association with chromatin can occur independently of MLL1.
-While ASH1L binds to the 5’-transcribed region of housekeeping genes, it is distributed across the entire transcribed region of Hox genes.
+ChIP analysis demonstrated that ASH1L binds to the 5'-transcribed region of actively transcribed genes.
+The chromatin occupancy of ASH1L mirrors that of the TrxG-related H3K4-HMTase MLL1; however, ASH1L's association with chromatin can occur independently of MLL1.
+While ASH1L binds to the 5'-transcribed region of housekeeping genes, it is distributed across the entire transcribed region of Hox genes.
 ASH1L is required for maximal expression and H3K4 methylation of HOXA6 and HOXA10.

 A Hox promoter reporter construct in HeLa cells requires both MLL1 and ASH1L for activation, whereas MLL1 or ASH1L alone are not sufficient to activate transcription.
 The methyltransferase activity of ASH1L is not required for Hox gene activation but instead has repressive action.
 Knockdown of ASH1L in K562 cells causes up-regulation of the ε-globin gene and down-regulation of myelomonocytic markers GPIIb and GPIIIa, and knockdown of ASH1L in lineage marker-negative hematopoietic progenitor cells skews differentiation from myelomonocytic towards lymphoid or erythroid lineages.
 These results imply that ASH1L, like MLL1, facilitates myelomonocytic differentiation of hematopoietic stem cells.

-The in vivo target for ASH1L’s HMTase activity has been a topic of some controversy.
-Blobel’s group found that in vitro ASH1L methylates H3K4 peptides, and the distribution of ASH1L across transcribed genes resembles that of H3K4 levels.
-In contrast, two other groups have found that ASH1L’s HMTase activity is directed toward H3K36, using nucleosomes as substrate.
+The in vivo target for ASH1L's HMTase activity has been a topic of some controversy.
+Blobel's group found that in vitro ASH1L methylates H3K4 peptides, and the distribution of ASH1L across transcribed genes resembles that of H3K4 levels.
+In contrast, two other groups have found that ASH1L's HMTase activity is directed toward H3K36, using nucleosomes as substrate.

-Role in disease
+Role in human disease

-ASH1L has been implicated in facioscapulohumeral muscular dystrophy, a common autosomal-dominant myopathy in which patients experience progressive muscle wasting in the face, upper arm, and shoulder muscles.
-At the molecular level, FSHD is associated with a lower-than-normal number of D4Z4 repeats at 4q35.
-D4Z4 copy number reduction in FSHD patients causes insufficient binding of Polycomb-group repressors, permitting transcription of a long noncoding RNA called DBE-T that is encoded by a sequence within D4Z4 repeats.
-DBE-T recruits ASH1L to the FSHD locus, resulting in H3K36 dimethylation, chromatin remodeling, and 4q35 gene de-repression.
+There are over 100 reported pathogenic, or disease-causing, variants in the ASH1L gene.
+About half of the variants arise de novo, and half are inherited.
+Of the inherited variants, about half are maternally inherited and half are paternally inherited.
+Disease-causing variants may be missense, nonsense, or frameshift mutations.
+The missense mutations are distributed throughout the gene body without localizing to a known functional domain of ASH1L.

+All affected humans are heterozygous for ASH1L mutations.
+A single pathogenic copy of ASH1L causes disease, which may be the result of two different genetic mechanisms: haploinsufficiency or dominant negative function.
+The ClinGen clinical genomics resource states that there is "Sufficient Evidence for Haploinsufficiency" in ASH1L.

+The most common phenotypes, or symptoms, related to ASH1L mutations are autism spectrum disorder (ASD), epilepsy, intellectual disability, and attention deficit hyperactivity disorder (ADHD).
+The Simons Foundation Autism Research Initiative (SFARI) gives ASH1L a score of 1.1, indicating that ASH1L is a high confidence autism gene with the best level of evidence linking it to autism.